-Scania's success is based on our core values: Customer first, Respect for the individual, Elimination of waste, Determination, Team spirit and Integrity.
+Our success is based on our core values: Customer first, Respect, Team spirit, Responsibility and Elimination of waste.
 We are committed to providing all employees with the opportunity to develop.

 The Gender pay gap explained

 A gender pay gap is a measure of the difference in average pay between men and women across an organisation, regardless of the nature of their work.
 It is different to an equal pay comparison which is concerned with a direct comparison of the pay of people carrying out the same, similar or equivalent work.